Universal Algebraic Methods for Constraint Satisfaction Problems: CSP Applications

 \item If $\mathfrak A$ contains a single algebra, we write $\CSP(\bA)$ instead of $\CSP(\{\bA\})$.
 It is important to note that, in our definition of an instance of $\CSP(\mathfrak A)$, a constraint relation is a subdirect product of algebras in $\mathfrak A$.
-This means that the constraint relations of an instance of $\CSP(\bA)$ are subdirect powers of $\bA$.
-In the literature it is conventional to allow constraint relations of $\CSP(\bA)$ to be subpowers of $\bA$.
-Such interpretations would correspond to instances of $\CSP(\sansS (\bA))$ in our notation. \end{enumerate} \end{remark}
+Thus, constraint relations of an insxtance of $\CSP(\bA)$ are subdirect powers of $\bA$.
+In the literature it is conventional to allow instances of $\CSP(\bA)$ with constraint relations that are (not necessarily subdirect) subpowers of $\bA$.
+However, there is a simple ``arc-consistency'' algorithm (see, e.g.,~\cite[Sec.
+4.2.1]{Barto:2017}) that takes such an instance and either shows it has no solution or transforms it into an instance that has subdirect constraint relations and the same solution set as the original instance. \end{enumerate} \end{rem}